brunorijsman/dske-python/docs/protocol-guide.md

 The first thing a client does after it starts up is to register itself with _each_ hub.
 In the above example, both client Carol and client Conny register themselves with each of the five hubs  Hank, Helen, Hilary, Holly, and Hugo.

 The client knows which hubs to register itself with because the list of hub URLs is provided to the client process as a command-line argument when it starts up.
+In the current implementation, the hub is not provided with a lists of clients; it simply allows can client to register itself.

 If the hub is not yet running, the registration will fail.
 In that case, the client periodically keeps retrying the registration.